KyleAMathews/backbone-helpers/README.md

 backbone-helpers
 ================

-Extensions to Backbone.js or otherwise generally useful code.
+Extensions to Backbone.js or generally useful code for Backbone projects.